ethereum-optimism/optimism/ops_omgx/README.md

 ```
 ./cfn-devenv.sh update --stack-name test-stack --region us-east-1 --deploy-tag aws-latest --registry-prefix omgx --secret-name aws-secret-name --service-name batch-submitter
 ```

-integration_tests:

-_I haven't done cloudformation template for the integration tests, will make sure to do it_

 * If you don't specify `--service-name` - all services are going to be updated